dantman/elite-vr-cockpit/GETTING-STARTED.md

 ### 3. Alternate Modes (SRV, Fighters, etc.)
 SRVs and Fighters have different cockpits with different shapes and available controls so certain holographic buttons may not be relevant to your main ship.
 Multiple cockpits can be configured and saved using the ship mode buttons (underneath the main buttons on the Main Panel).

-I recommend starting additional training missions to set up the SRV and Fighter holographic buttons
+I recommend starting additional training missions to set up the SRV and Fighter holographic buttons.

 ![Controls edit screen](Images/ScreenshotShipModes.png)

 # Appendix
-# How to bind controller actions
+## How to bind controller actions
 You cannot bind actions as you would with a physical joystick.
 It is best if you bind the actions using the special elite-vr-cockpit controls.

-## Setup
+### Setup
 - Start from the cockpit view within a training mission (that way you don't risk losing your ship while messing with configurations)
 - **Menu mode**: off
 - **Padlock**: locked

-## Open menus
+### Open menus
 1. Open the game menu (press Esc)
 2. Enable Menu Mode (press Menu)
 3. Navigate to Options > Controls